Text Mining Undergraduate Engineering Programs' Applications: the Role of Gender, Nationality, and Socio-economic Status: Results

+We adopt a similar approach as in the previous section to quantify the nationality difference in each motivational factor as the difference between the percentages of Canadian and international applicants who mentioned the factor.
+The computational results are summarized in Figure \ref{fig:nationality_all}.

-The topic distributions for Canadian and international applicants are shown in Table \ref{tab:ALLNation}, with differences visualized in Figures \ref{fig:TopicDist_nation} and \ref{fig:nationality_all}.
-Canadian and international students mention on average $2.68$ and $2.44$ topics per statement respectively, a difference that is statistically significant at a confidence level of $1\%$ ($t = 20.13$, $d.f.\approx$ 19924, $p<0.01$).
-For all 9 topics, we find significant differences by nationality at a confidence level of $1\%$.
-In particular, Canadian applicants' motivations are significantly more likely to be clustered in the topics of ``professional development'', ``love of science'', ``previous experience'', ``technical interest'', and ``problem solving'', while more international applicants have their motivations clustered under the topics of ``mentorship'', ``public issue'', ``childhood dream'', and ``contribution''.
+For all motivational factors, we find significant differences by nationality at a confidence level of 5\%.
+Canadian applicants are significantly more likely to mention ``professional development'', ``love of science'', ``previous experience'', ``technical interest'', and ``problem solving'', while more international applicants have their motivations clustered under the topics of ``mentorship'', ``public issue'', ``childhood dream'', and ``contribution''.
 A likely interpretation of these differences is that Canadian applicants are more driven by ``individualistic'' factors.
 They choose to pursue engineering as a field of study due to their interests in technology and science, personal enjoyment of problem solving, previous experiences, and the expected promising career paths for engineering graduates.
 In contrast, the data suggests that international applicants put greater emphasis on the ``collective good'' (as also discussed in \cite{triandis2018individualism}), driven by concerns around public issues and the opportunity to make societal contributions.
 The aspirations they establish at young ages as well as the presence of role models who provide mentorship in relevant fields are also more important to them than to Canadian applicants.